Mountain toucan in Yasuní National Park, Ecuador

 Adaptation to climate change

-The sensitive alpine ecosystems in the Andes (especially the Páramo bog) are massively threatened by the consequences of climate change.
+The sensitive alpine ecosystems in the Andes (especially the Páramos bogs) are massively threatened by the expansion of agricultural land and the consequences of climate change.
 These ecosystems are not only a significant carbon sink and water storage system, they also provide drinking water for large cities and water for energy generation and irrigation.
-As part of Technical Cooperation, GIZ is helping Andean smallholders and communities to develop and implement strategies for the sustainable use of Ecuador's biodiversity.
-The purpose of these efforts is to enhance people's resilience against environmental and climate change-related risks.
+Germany is assisting efforts to protect these ecosystems, for example through the development of climate-smart business models in collaboration with the private sector.